Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 "Already arranged.
 Someone will report an awakened echo in the Vent Quarter—something dramatic, something that requires immediate attention.
 You'll have maybe two hours before Vàscalìn figures out she's been played."

 Two hours.
-To find Cèresnav's daughter, deliver a dead man's secrets, and disappear before the Wardens caught up with him.
+To find Cèresnav's daughter, deliver a dead man's testimony, and disappear before the Wardens caught up with him.

 "That's not much time."